San Gimignano, Italy Guide

 Day Trips

-1 hour by car Indulge in the beauty and flavors of the Chianti region, famous for its rolling hills, vineyards, and olive groves.
-Visit charming towns like Greve in Chianti, known for its triangular piazza, and sample world-class wines at local wineries.
-Enjoy a scenic drive through the countryside and savor the authentic Tuscan cuisine.
+1 hour 45 minutes by car Indulge in the flavors of Tuscany with a day trip to the Chianti region, famous for its rolling hills, vineyards, and world-renowned wines.
+Visit charming villages like Greve in Chianti, explore local wineries, and sample the region's delicious wines and olive oils.
+This is a perfect option for wine lovers and those seeking a taste of the Tuscan countryside.

 Travel Time